Doctor Felicity Picken

 - Osbaldiston, N. and Picken, F. (2014), 'Ongoing and future relationships of second home owners with places in coastal Australia : an empirical case study from Eastern Victoria', Tourism Review International, vol 18, no 3 , pp 137 - 152.

-- Picken, F. (2013), 'From designed spaces to designer savvy societies : the potential of ideas competitions in willing participation', Environment and Planning A: Urban and Regional Research, vol 45, no 8 , pp 1963 - 1976.
+- Picken, F. (2013), 'From designed spaces to designer savvy societies : the potential of ideas competitions in willing participation', Environment and Planning A: Economy and Space, vol 45, no 8 , pp 1963 - 1976.

 - Franklin, A., Picken, F. and Osbaldiston, N. (2013), 'Conceptualizing the changing nature of Australian beach tourism in a low carbon society', International Journal of Climate Change: Impacts and Responses, vol 5, no 1 , pp 1 - 10.